192-Part Guide To The World: Guatemala

 LanguageSpanish, and many Mayan languages.

-SizeAt 109,000sq km, this small country still manages to be more than three times the size of
+SizeAt 109,000sq km, this small country still manages to be more than three times the size of Belgium.

 PopulationEleven million.
 Very crowded, by American standards.